llsween95/Restaurant-Generator/README.md

 ### Overview

 _**Restaurant-Generator** is an application that helps users choose which restaurants to eat at.
-Users answer questions ranging from food category, price, location, ratings, and specialty requests.
-Using the Yelp API, the application returns suggestions on where to eat, seamlessly making the decision for the user.
-The questions will be asked one by one in a ‘conversational design’ where users select from 3-4 options to answer the age old question ‘Where do you want to eat?’._
+Users select choices ranging from food category, price, and location, Using the Yelp API, the application returns suggestions on where to eat, seamlessly making the decision for the user.
+The questions will be asked one by one in a ‘conversational design’ where users select from a range of options to answer the age old question ‘Where do you want to eat?’.

 <br>